HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes-henry.md

 or use appropriate distance measure such as Mahalanobis distance.

-> *Taken from somewhere on the internet:*
-> The Mahalanobis distance has the following properties:
-> - It accounts for the fact that the variances in each direction are different.
-> - It accounts for the covariance between variables.
-> - It reduces to the familiar Euclidean distance for uncorrelated variables with unit variance.

 ### Video Retrieval
 Indexing every frame of a video is not feasible.
 Taking every n-th frame is also ineffective.